translate-tools/domtranslator/README.md

 Keep in mind that `filter` will be called for every `Node`, not `Element`.
 If you have only 1 element on page with 5 attributes and text inside, callback will be called 6 times for every of mentioned nodes.

-You may use `configureTranslatableNodePredicate` util as shown in example above, to configure callback to filter out nodes.
+You may use `createNodesFilter` util as shown in example above, to configure callback to filter out nodes.

 ```
-import { configureTranslatableNodePredicate } from 'domtranslator/utils/nodes';
+import { createNodesFilter } from 'domtranslator/utils/nodes';
 ```

 Or, you may implement this logic yourself.